How to Customize the WordPress Dashboard (And Why You’d Want To)

 screen options wordpress

-Though, everything here is a limited set of functionality, and is likely not what you were after when it comes to customizing the WordPress dashboard.
+However, everything here is a limited set of functionality and is likely not what you were after when customizing the WordPress dashboard.
 For more advanced changes, you’ll want to implement code.

-2. Install a Plugin In Order to Customize the WordPress Dashboard
+2. Install a Plugin To Customize the WordPress Dashboard

 WordPress’ go-to solution for anything is using a plugin.
-White labelling is no exception.
-While there are a few options to choose, we think White Label CMS is one of the best plugins available:
+White labeling is no exception.
+While there are a few options to choose from, we think White Label CMS is one of the best plugins available:

 white label cms plugin